CDCgov/prime-reportstream/prime-router/docs/design/design/deduplication/deduplication.md

 Technical Considerations:
 - This should be flexible enough that different senders, message types, or even topics can implement different key fields.
-  - This will be achieved through a new base class which shall own the logic for concatenating strings values in a map.
+  - This will be achieved through a new base class which shall own the logic for concatenating strings values in a map (LinkedHashMap or some other structure which preserves ordering should be used).
 Each set of new key fields would implement its own class which owns the logic knowing how to retrieve the necessary FHIR values.
 [See: Example Key Fields Class](#example-key-fields-file-structure)
   - If deemed necessary, sender specific key field classes could be created and then referenced in the sender settings with a new sender field.
 - The ordering of fields within a FHIR Bundle are **not** guaranteed.
 Before converting to a string to be hashed, the [populated key fields](#key-fhir-elements) should be extracted from the bundle and put in a static order (alphabetical etc.).
-- Sender id/name shall be incorporated into the pre-hashed string.
-(Dependent upon sql efficiency investigation noted below).
+- Sender id/name shall be incorporated into the pre-hashed string. ~~(Dependent upon sql efficiency investigation noted below).~~
-- Investigation TODO (_To be removed and appropriate sections updated before merge_): Investigate the time efficiency of the following options:
+- Investigation Results:
-  - Adding a sender id column to item_lineage table (and using this to narrow the SQL query).
+  - The index size for item_hash is in line with other very commonly used indexes such as `item_lineage_child_idx`.
+There will be no significant impact on performance to add the sender id into the hash vs other options.
-  - Adding the sender id (or name) into the string to be hashed and allowing the column index to be the main SQL query parameter.
+  - Note: The currently implemented deduplication workflow is rarely used and possibly takes an exceptional amount of time to execute because it depends on item_lineage.created_at in addition to item_lineage.item_hash.
+During this investigation metabase queries on item_lineage for any date range would not complete due to time-outs.
+An index has been added on item_lineage.created_at and this should ensure the deduplication workflow is sufficiently performant.
+(See our [Postgres guide](../../../getting-started/postgres-database.md#efficiency) for a query to reproduce these details)

 ##### Item Hash Comparison
 Hash comparison will be skipped if `sender.allowDuplicates` is set to true.
 Otherwise, the generated item hash shall first be compared with items in the same report.
 (Note: At this part of the Convert Step, parallelization is not a blocker as the original items are [still within scope](https://github.com/CDCgov/prime-reportstream/blob/15648395efc2b60322d931bf88e0c2c5b6cc0371/prime-router/src/main/kotlin/fhirengine/engine/FHIRConverter.kt#L510)).
 The item hash will then be compared to existing hashes from the item_lineage table.
 There is an [existing SQL Query](https://github.com/CDCgov/prime-reportstream/blob/9ec0a59c73d7dad9a319cd321baf9efd71ceab46/prime-router/src/main/kotlin/azure/DatabaseAccess.kt#L166-L183) which performs the hash comparison.
 This will need to be enhanced or recreated as the original query only searches within the last 7 days and does not take sender into account. (_This last part will be unnecessary if the sender is incorporated into the hash._)